mrclay/ki100/README.md

 Event-alterable function calls
 ------------------------------

-Core's call() takes a name and arguments, filters the arguments via an event, and runs another filter to try to calculate a return value.
-This allows plugins to collaborate on function calls, even replacing them, or caching their return values.
+Core's call() allows plugins to collaborate on function calls, a little like a [pointcut](https://en.wikipedia.org/wiki/Pointcut).
+Both the arguments and the return value are filtered for each call(), so a plugin can replace functionality, alter arguments, perform tasks before/after, or, e.g., inject a caching layer.

 ```php
 <?php